Set Users’ Site Roles

-Can publish workbooks from the web using existing data sources, browse and interact with published views and use all interaction features.
+Can author or publish workbooks and data sources from Tableau Desktop.
+Can also publish workbooks from the web using existing data sources, browse and interact with published views and use all interaction features.

 Can browse and interact with published views.
 Can subscribe to content, create data driven alerts, connect to Tableau published data sources and open workbooks in the web authoring environment for ad-hoc queries, but they can’t save their work.
 Can’t connect to a virtual connection.
 Can't publish Tableau Prep flows.

 This site role is available only in version 2018.1, for transitioning users to the user-based Viewer (or other) licence and site role.
 Any users in the Read Only site role prior to upgrading to version 2018.2 or later are reassigned to the Viewer site role.

 In 2018.1 versions, Read Only users can see and subscribe to published views others have created.
 Can’t use other interaction features or save custom views.

 Can see published views others have created and use most interaction features.
 Can subscribe to views and download as images or summary data.
 Can’t connect to data, create, edit or publish content or set data alerts.